 There are times when, even following all these tips, it may be necessary to add a vitamin, mineral or plant extract to feel better.
 If you feel that with the arrival of spring you have any of the symptoms that we have described, pay a visit to your doctor.

 Exercise, eat right and stay at a healthy weight.
-These goals are at the core of every type 2 diabetes treatment plan.
+These goals are at the core of every type 2 treatment plan.
 And, for some people, that’s enough.
 When it’s not, insulin therapy is one of the treatment options that can help patients.
 But among the possible side effects is weight gain.